The Authority of Jesus Questioned

 The Parable of the Tenants

-On the authority that the Son has, Jesus used a parable of an earthly father and son and applied to His relationship with His father and the world (Tenants).
+On the authority that the Son has, Jesus used a parable of an earthly father and son and applied to His relationship with His Father and the world (Tenants).
 A landowner (God) planted a vineyard with everything needed to run it.
 Walls to secure it, winepress to make wine and even a watchtower to guard the fruits of their labour.
 He rented the vineyard to some farmers and moved to another place.
 At the time of the harvest, he sent his servants (prophets) to collect the produce.
 But the tenants killed all the servants sent by the owner.
 (Jerusalem had killed many prophets that were sent to them).
-At last the owner sent his ow son (Jesus), to gather the fruits thinking that they would respect his son just like they respected him.
+At last the owner sent his own son (Jesus), to gather the fruits thinking that they would respect his son just like they respected him.
 What the owner did not realise was how evil these tenants were and they never respected him much less his son.
 They killed his son, a desperate attempt to seize the vineyard from the heir-less landlord.

 “Therefore, when the owner of the vineyard comes, what will he do to those tenants?”Matthew 21:40-41